gbif/hp-antarctic/faq.md

 > Ocean are encouraged to be added to the [SCAR network](https://www.gbif.org/network/8534dd20-c368-4a1f-bdaf-e6b390710f89).
 > There is no restriction on the type of primary biodiversity data.

+### What is the criteria for a dataset to be added to [OBIS network](https://www.gbif.org/network/2b7c7b4f-4d4f-40d3-94de-c28b6fa054a6)?

+> Dataset that includes biological observations of the Southern Ocean are encouraged to be added to the [OBIS network](https://www.gbif.org/network/2b7c7b4f-4d4f-40d3-94de-c28b6fa054a6).
+> There is no restriction on the type of primary biodiversity data.
+>Dat must adhere to guidelines to contribute to OBIS, for more details see the [OBIS manual](https://manual.obis.org/).

 ### What is the taxonomic backbone of the taxa in this portal?

 > Since all occurrence records comes from [GBIF](https://www.gbif.org/), the scientific names and taxonomy are according
 > to [GBIF Backbone Taxonomy](https://doi.org/10.15468/39omei).
+> Where possible we encourage the use of the register of Antarctic species [RAS](https://ras.biodiversity.aq) and the register of Antarctic Marine Species [RAMS](https://www.marinespecies.org/rams/) for validating sceintific names and taxonomy.

 ### Can I access the data of this portal programmatically?